NecsusECS/Necsus/README.md

 To understand what is happening in various systems over time, various flags can be enabled to emit trace-level logs.
 They are:

+* `-d:necsusSystemTrace`: Logs before and after a system is executed
 * `-d:necsusEntityTrace`: Logs whenever an entity is spawned, deleted, or modified in some way
 * `-d:necsusEventTrace`: Logs whenever an event is sent
 * `-d:necsusQueryTrace`: Logs when a query is executed